 How to support someone who has stopped drinking

-Here are some things you can do to look after your loved one and yourself.
+Here are some things you can do to look after your friend or family member, and yourself.

 When to speak to a doctor